Moving to Phoenix, AZ

 The Arizona Commerce Authority is a great resource for insight into the growing job sectors in the city, including aerospace and defense, technology, manufacturing, film and digital media, bioscience, and health care.

-According to Payscale, the average salary is around $54K, and the cost of living in Phoenix is 5% lower than the national average.
+The average salary is around $64K in 2024, and the cost of living in Phoenix is 4% high than the national average, according to Payscale.

 If walking is your preference, the news isn’t good.
 According to a recent study, Phoenix is one of the least walkable cities in the nation.
 But residents do have access to public transportation: Not only does the Valley Metro have multiple bus routes throughout the city, it also offers a light rail.